Insurgency in Khyber Pakhtunkhwa: Operation Radd-ul-Fasaad

 Radd-ul-Fasaad vowed to tackle cross border militancy, purge sleeper cells in Urban Pakistan, flush of remnants militants escaped across country, and pursuit National Action Plan.
 The operation entailed the conduct of Broad Spectrum Security (Counter Terrorism) operations by Rangers in Punjab and Sindh, and by Frontier Corps in Balochistan and Khyber Pakhtunkhwa and focus on more effective border security management.
 Countrywide disarmament and explosive control were also given as additional objectives of the operation.
 The National Action Plan was pursued as the hallmark of this operation.

 As a result of Operation Radd-ul-Fasaad, TTP suffered huge losses and divided into various splinter groups that weakened its operational capabilities.
 According to Delhi-based South Asian Terrorism Portal (SATP) 2019 was the most peaceful year for Pakistan since the start of the insurgency in 2004.
 According to SATP, The suicide attacks in Pakistan in 2019 dropped to 8 from a record high of 85 in 2009.
 By 2021, More than 375,000 operations have been carried out against terrorists, including over 150,000 in Sindh, 3,4000 in Punjab, more than 80,000 in Balochistan and over 92,000 in Khyber Pakhtunkhwa.

 Operation was a tactical victory for Pakistan as country saw consolidation of gains of Operation Zarb-e-Azb by further denting the terrorist capability to carry out activities against Pakistan which was visible in drastic drop in suicide and IED attacks.
 Yet it deemed as a strategic failure due to failure of operation to achieve objectives of National Action Plan.
 The country failed to foster durable peace, specially after Taliban's takeover of Afghanistan in August 2021.
 The political change in Afghanistan triggered new wave of terrorism in Pakistan.
 Since 2022 Pakistan has seen a visible uptick in terrorism-related incidents.

-Pakistan-Afghanistan border barrier
+Afghanistan–Pakistan border barrier

-To consolidate gains of military campaigns from 2002 to 2017, Pakistani military leadership started constructing a fence along the 2,611-kilometer (1,622-mile) border with Afghanistan in 2017 to prevent cross-border militant attacks.
-By August 2021, 90% of the border barrier between the two countries – consisting of 4 meters (13 feet) high chain-link double fences separated by a 2-meter (6.5-foot) space filled with concertina wire coils – was completed.
+To consolidate gains of military campaigns from 2002 to 2017, Pakistani military leadership started constructing a fence along the 2611 km border with Afghanistan in 2017 to prevent cross-border militant attacks.
+By August 2021, 90% of the border barrier between the two countries—consisting of 4 m chain-link double fences separated by a 2 m space filled with concertina wire coils—was completed.